The 5Rs of Research

 • Combine research with industry/product expertise to inspire value-driven ideas and position yourself as a trusted advisor.

-The number one thing any salesperson can do today to radically increase their likelihood of success is to improve their level of preparation.
+The number one thing any salesperson can do to radically increase their likelihood of success is to improve their preparation.

-Being prepared is not just about finding the information that can support the value of your proposition, it's about your credibility.
-It's about signaling to the customer that you think the opportunity for value is large enough for you to have done some research to back it up.
+Being prepared is not just about finding information that supports your proposition.
+It is about credibility.
+It signals to the customer that you believe the opportunity for value is significant enough to have done the work.

-A well-researched salesperson is a credible salesperson, and credibility creates trust.
-But research isn't just asking ChatGPT the 'prompts' that the gurus give you...
+A well-researched salesperson is a credible salesperson, and credibility builds trust.
+But research is not just plugging prompts into ChatGPT based on what the gurus tell you.

-There is something in the art and graft of research...
-The way your mind digests and makes sense of the information.
-Inspiring sparks of thought.
-Ideas of how your solution can bring value.
-Helping you form your point of view.
+There is something in the art and graft of real research.
+The way your mind digests and makes sense of information.
+The sparks of insight it generates.
+The ideas it surfaces about how your solution can create value.
+The point of view it helps you form.

-How much and what should you research?
-You should research relative to the size of the opportunity.
-And we recommend researching the 5 Rs:
+How much should you research?
+Relative to the size of the opportunity.
+And we recommend starting with the 5 Rs.

 THE 5RS OF RESEARCH